 It’s not easy.
 As a perfectionist this is something I find extremely difficult.
 Yet the more I’ve practised opening myself up to criticism, the easier it becomes and the more I can use it to my own advantage.

 In a recent tutorial, my tutor asked us what we should do if another student asks us to critique a piece of unsatisfactory work.
 We all replied that we should be honest but fair, so as not to hurt the person’s feelings.
 To our surprise they said we should be doing the exact opposite!

-Seeing our reactions to this harsh advice, they then went on to tell a story about an author who used to write dreadful comedies until their teacher told them they should be writing historical fiction.
+Seeing our reactions to this harsh advice, they told a story about a (then) unpublished author who wrote dreadful comedies when their teacher told them they should be writing historical fiction.
 Furious at the time, the author eventually took this advice and went on to become very famous indeed.

-My tutor then said something that stuck with me.
-They said that writing, by its nature is meant to be read by others, shared and talked about.
+Writing by nature is meant to be read by others, shared and talked about.
 Does a piece of writing that only you’ve seen, even exist?
-Since then I’ve realised that to improve as a student, I must be open to criticism.
+Since then I’ve realised that to improve as a writer, I must be open to criticism.
 In other words: a mildly self-confident punching bag.

 Read as If Your Life Depended on It

 Read.
-Read everything; and then some more.
-It doesn’t matter if it’s Madame Bovary or Christmas Baby for the Billionaire (yes, apparently this exists) There’s always something to learn whether it’s ‘good’ or ‘bad’; a space for us to understand what works/ doesn’t work and why.
+Read everything, and then some more.
+It doesn’t matter if it’s Madame Bovary or Christmas Baby for the Billionaire (yes, this exists).
+There’s always something to learn whether it’s ‘good’ or ‘bad’; a space for us to understand what works/ doesn’t work and why.

 I’ve found that reading often and widely is the key to expanding my palette as a writer.
 Just as a chef needs to try lots of different foods in order to understand quality and flavours, we also need to have as many different ingredients to experiment with.